Midžor: Economy

 The source of the Lom River is at the foot of the peak.
 A cascade of small hydroelectric power plants is in operation on the river near the peak and four more are under construction.
-Chuprene biosphere reserve which is under the protection of UNESCO is situated to the west of the peak.
+Chuprene biosphere reserve, which is under the protection of UNESCO, is situated to the west of the peak.
 It is one of the last sanctuaries in Bulgaria where the Capercaillie nests.

-A special permission from a border police office (such as the ones in Sofia, Dragoman, Chiprovtsi, etc.) is required in order to ascend to the peak.

 Serbia

 In Serbia the peak is known as Midžor.

 The extreme peak of the western mountain is north of the village of Topli Dol, located in the centre of Serbian Stara Planina, between Tri Čuke (1936 m) on the SE side and Babin Zub (1758 m) on the SW side.
 The massif of the Midžor peak is substantial.
 Its western, eastern, and southern slopes are grassy and not so steep, while its northern side is rocky and very steep.
 This side is also the most attractive and very popular among rock climbers.

-It is the highest peak in Serbia outside of Kosovo, and the 24th highest in the whole of Serbia if Kosovo is included.

 There is a hotel called "Babin Zub" on the slopes.
 There are no fees or permits needed to enter the Serbian Stara Planina.